kgiori/things-gateway-guide/gateway-user-guide.md

 <img src="./images/image6.jpg" alt="sensor battery tab" width="250">

 **TIP**: Some devices come pre-paired with controllers or IoT hubs.
 First follow the manufacturers instructions to do a **factory reset** on those devices before attempting to pair them with your Mozilla gateway.
+See the Supported Devices wiki
-See the Appendix for more tips on pairing new devices.
+for more tips on pairing new devices.

 When you are ready to add devices to your Things Gateway, we recommend that you provision devices one at a time.
-First load your secure web address (format [your_subdomain].mozilla-iot.org) and log in to your account.

 From the main “Things” page, select the <img src="./images/image10.png" alt="plus" width="20">
 button at the bottom right corner.